-$\square$ 18.
-Sign the order.
+\Box 16.
+Enter these findings in the protection order.

-□ a.
-The order must contain the following statements printed in bold-faced type or in capital letters:
+□ i.
+Tracking or monitoring personal property or a motor vehicle in the possession of the person protected under the order or of a member of the family or household of the person protected under the order, without the protected person's effective consent, including by: □ (1) using a tracking application on a personal electronic device in the possession of the person or the family or household member or using a tracking device; or (2) physically following the person or the family or household member or causing another to physically follow the person or member. □ 18.
+Sign th e order. 🗖 a.
+The order must contain the following statements printed in bold-faced type or in capital letters: Art.
+17.292, C.C.P.
+COMM BY TH BY A F CONFI ONE Y RESUL MAY E MISDE AS API VIOLA ACT IS FELON CONFI TWO Y FIREA PEACE 1.07, P EMPLO PAID E LATION OF THIS ORDER BY (ISSION OF AN ACT PROHIBITED E ORDER MAY BE PUNISHABLE FINE OF AS MUCH AS \$4,000 OR BY INEMENT IN JAIL FOR AS LONG AS EAR OR BY BOTH.
+AN ACT THAT CTS IN OR A SEPARATE OFFENSE BE PROSECUTED AS A SEPARATE EMEANOR OR FELONY OFFENSE, PLICABLE, IN ADDITION TO A ATION OF THIS ORDER.
+IF THE S PROSECUTED AS A SEPARATE NY OFFENSE, IT IS PUNISHABLE BY INEMENT IN PRISON FOR AT LEAST YEARS.
+THE POSSESSION OF A RM BY A PERSON, OTHER THAN A E OFFICER, AS DEFINED BY SECTION ENAL CODE, ACTIVELY ENGAGED IN OYMENT AS A SWORN, FULL-TIME EMPLOYEE OF A STATE AGENCY OR ICAL SUBDIVISION, WHO IS SUBJECT

-A VIOLATION OF THIS ORDER BY COMMISSION OF AN ACT PROHIBITED BY THE ORDER MAY BE PUNISHABLE BY A FINE OF AS MUCH AS \$4.000 OR BY CONFINEMENT IN JAIL FOR AS LONG AS ONE YEAR OR BY BOTH.
-AN ACT THAT RESULTS IN OR A SEPARATE OFFENSE MAY BE PROSECUTED AS A SEPARATE MISDEMEANOR OR FELONY OFFENSE.
-AS APPLICABLE, IN ADDITION TO A VIOLATION OF THIS ORDER.
-IF THE ACT IS PROSECUTED AS A SEPARATE FELONY OFFENSE, IT IS PUNISHABLE BY CONFINEMENT IN PRISON FOR AT LEAST TWO YEARS.
-THE POSSESSION OF A FIREARM BY A PERSON, OTHER THAN A PEACE OFFICER, AS DEFINED BY SECTION 1.07, PENAL CODE, ACTIVELY ENGAGED IN EMPLOYMENT AS A SWORN, FULL-TIME PAID EMPLOYEE OF A STATE AGENCY OR POLITICAL SUBDIVISION, WHO IS SUBJECT TO THIS ORDER MAY BE PROSECUTED AS A SEPARATE OFFENSE PUNISHABLE BY CONFINEMENT OR IMPRISONMENT.
+TO THIS ORDER MAY BE PROSECUTED AS A SEPARATE OFFENSE PUNISHABLE BY CONFINEMENT OR IMPRISONMENT.

-NO PERSON, INCLUDING A PERSON WHO IS PROTECTED BY THIS ORDER, MAY GIVE PERMISSION TO ANYONE TO IGNORE OR VIOLATE ANY PROVISION OF THIS ORDER.
-DURING THE TIME IN WHICH THIS ORDER IS VALID, EVERY PROVISION OF THIS ORDER IS IN FULL FORCE AND EFFECT UNLESS A COURT CHANGES THE ORDER.
+NO PERSON, INCLUDING A PERSON WHO IS PROTECTED BY THIS ORDER, MAY GIVETO ANYONE TO IGNORE OR ANY PROVISION OF THIS ORDER.THE TIME IN WHICH THIS ORDER IS, EVERY PROVISION OF THIS ORDER IS IN FULL FORCE AND EFFECT UNLESS A COURT CHANGES THE ORDER.